ecsplendid/jetzt/readme.md

 - Initiate jetzt by pressing `alt`-`s` and clicking on the block of text you wish to read.
 Alternatively, select some text before pressing `alt`-`s`.

-- Initiate jetzt by pressing `alt`-`r` and it will automatically generate a local "readability" summary and display that instead.
+- Initiate jetzt by pressing `alt`-`a` and it will automatically generate a local "readability" summary and display that instead.
 This means you don't need to select text in any way.

 - Change size with `+`/`-`.